Alessia Cara

 • Alessia Cara got her start in the music world by posting acoustic cover songs to YouTube, starting when she was just 13 years old.
 She recorded them in her closet so she wouldn't disturb her little brother.

-• She kept quiet about her music endeavours in high school.
+• She kept quiet about her music endeavors in high school.
 "I wanted to get through high school anonymously," Alessia told Billboard.
 "I didn't want to be that girl in the hallways."

-• Alessia Cara won best new artist at the 60th Annual Grammy Awards at Madison Square Garden on January.
-28, 2018 in New York City.
-She described how the award had helped her battle with insecurities.
+• Alessia Cara won Best New Artist at the Grammy Awards in 2018.
+She described how the award helped her battle with insecurities.

 • She is a talented mimic and can impersonate accurately such celebrities as Adele and Ariana Grande.
 When Alessia played Wheel of Musical Impressions on The Tonight Show Starring Jimmy Fallon, she nailed each one.

-• She has a tattoo of a sailboat on her wrist, Alessia said: "It's a reminder that even though I'm small and seem weak I'm not."
+• She has a tattoo of a sailboat on her wrist.
+"It's a reminder that even though I'm small and seem weak, I'm not," Alessia explained.

 Comments